 Even skilled advocates are often very uncomfortable negotiating on their own behalf.
 In Lean In, Sheryl Sandberg describes her hesitancy to negotiate when she was offered a job with Facebook.
 “I was ready to accept the job. no, I was dying to accept the job.
 My husband, David, kept telling me to negotiate, but I was afraid of doing anything that might botch the deal.”
 It wasn’t until her brother-in law said in exasperation “Why are you going to make less than any man would make to do the same job?”
 He asked this not because he knew the details of the deal but because he knew it was the first offer.

 Make resources on negotiating pay available to your members.
 Here is a tip sheet and other resources for negotiating salary by Carol Frohlinger of Negotiating Women.
 Here are thoughts about salary negotiation from Melanie Billings-Yun.
 Here are “12 Tips for Getting the Salary You Want” from Jacquelyn Smith.
 Here are “10 Things Never to Say While Negotiating a Job Offer” from Liz Ryan.
 She Negotiates offers free resources and links to recommended books and online courses.

-The ABA Gender Equity Task Force has put together some very helpful resources, including videos and a downloadable guide to negotiating pay.
+The American Bar Association has put together some very helpful resources, including videos and a downloadable guide to negotiating pay.

 Minnesota Women Lawyers has compiled a variety of resources on compensation.